Geordie Williamson, Director

 Dr Joel Gibson

-Joel Gibson is a SMRI research affiliate and a member of the algebra research group.
+Joel Gibson is a SMRI research associate and a member of the algebra research group.
 He received his PhD from the University of Sydney in 2020, under the guidance of Dr Oded Yacobi.
 He previously recieved his B.Sc with honours in 2015, majoring in mathematics, physics, and computer science.

 Joel’s research interests are in algebraic combinatorics, particularly those relating to Kashiwara crystals, and some aspects of modular representation theory.
 He has a keen interest in making the abstract parts of mathematics more concrete and understandable, by designing programs and visualisations to illuminate representation theory and guide intuition.